You Might Like this PTC

 NerdBux Review – Bottom Line:

 Nerdbux is in big decline for the last 2 months.
 There has been a lot of changes to the program.
-There is daily payout limit in place, many members can’t request payout although they have been trying for weeks.
+There was daily payout limit in place, many members couldn’t request payout although they have been trying for weeks.
 Moreover, Nerdbux started to ban people without a valid reason.
 Nerdbux has been moved to the Sites to Avoid list due to the reasons described above in the “Downsides” part of the review.
-Few days ago Nerdbux was sold to Jeffrey Johnson, an admin responsible for a dozens of non-paying scam sites.
+Shortly after that, Nerdbux was give away to Jeffrey Johnson, an admin responsible for a dozens of non-paying scam sites.
 One more reason why you should keep away from Nerdbux.
+Don’t forget that Nerdbux turned scam under Timtech management.
+I would not recommend any existing or future programs owned by Timtech.